-\ The fund was originally launched on 31 October 2013 as the Euro Equity Fund and changed its name to the Global Opportunities Fund on 14 May 2020.
-The Annualised rate is an indication of the average growth of the Fund over one year.
+&lt;sup>2 The Annualised rate is an indication of the average growth of the Fund over one year.
 The value of the investment and the income yield derived from the investment, if any, may go down as well as up and past performance is not necessarily indicative of future performance, nor a reliable guide to future performance.
-Hence returns may not be achieved and you may lose all or part of your investment in the Fund.
 Currency fluctuations may affect the value of investments and any derived income.